 Presidential Gold Keys are awarded to students who earn a Gold Key and then are named to the President's List an additional four consecutive semesters.
-Main campus Presidential Gold Key awardees may be enrolled in 12 undergraduate credit hours in their final semester.
+Presidential Gold Key awardees must be enrolled in a minimum of 12 undergraduate credit hours.